Zoning and Land Use Law in New Jersey

 What is a “C-1” Variance

 A “C-1” variance involves a case where because of the size, shape, topography or other physical features unique to the property, the zoning ordinance as written would place an exceptional burden or hardship upon the property owner.
 For example, suppose you want to build a house on a building lot that has steep topographical features on a portion of the property.
-In order to avoid disruption of the slopes, the house has to be located on the property such that the side yard setback of the house (i.e., a side yard setback is the distance required between the house and the side yard property line) will not meet municipal requirements.
+To avoid disruption of the slopes, the house has to be located on the property such that the side yard setback of the house (i.e., a side yard setback is the distance required between the house and the side yard property line) will not meet municipal requirements.
 In such an example, the Board of Adjustment can grant a variance for the insufficient side yard setback if you demonstrate that 1) the physical constraints of the property do not allow you to meet the zoning requirements of the ordinance, and 2) the variance can be granted without harming the public welfare or impairing the intent and purpose of the Township’s Zoning Ordinance.

 What is a “C-2” Variance

 A “C-2” variance does not require a demonstration of hardship however, you must demonstrate that the variance being requested will promote one of the goals of the Municipal Land Use Law and that the benefits of granting the variance will substantially outweigh any detriment to granting the variance.
 For example, suppose you want to build a house on a property that has physical limitations, say wetlands or a high tension power line.
-Although the house can meet all of the required zoning requirements, you would like to place the house closer to the front property line than is normally allowed in order to be consistent with the setback of other houses in the neighborhood and avoid impacting the wetlands and the adverse effects of the power line.
+Although the house can meet all of the required zoning requirements, you would like to place the house closer to the front property line than is normally allowed to be consistent with the setback of other houses in the neighborhood and avoid impacting the wetlands and the adverse effects of the power line.
 If you were to demonstrate that 1) the proposed development allows a more desirable visual environment and better utilization of the property and 2) that the benefits of blending the structure with the existing pattern of development in the neighborhood creates a more attractive appearance that would outweigh any possible detriments associated with the reduced front yard setback, then the Zoning Board is justified in granting a variance.

 What is a “D” Variance